ivo-menezes/project_g3/docs/modelling_design/user_stories/us008/US008_RequirementsEngineering.md

 **Input Data:**

-- Define the business sector of the project
+- Add a new business sector in project.

 **Output Data:**

-- Information registered successfully
+- New business sector added successfully.